Calculatorbudy Official Logo

 Can a curve have a slope?

 A straight line has a constant slope everywhere.
 A curved line (like a parabola or circle) has a changing slope.
-To find the slope of a curve at a specific point, you must find the slope of the "tangent line" that touches the curve at that exact spot, which is done using calculus (derivatives).
+To find the slope of a curve at a specific point, you must find the slope of the tangent line that touches the curve at that exact spot, which is done using calculus (derivatives).

 What if my coordinates are fractions or decimals?